JetBrains-Research/bumblebee/docs/PsiTreeConverter.md

 - `PyBinaryExpression` has the name `null`, but we need to distinguish between operations depending on the action they perform.
 For example, the nodes with expressions `a + b` and `a - b` have the same PSI structure, but the operators are different.
-In this case we store `operator` or `specialMethodName` for the operator if it exists.
+In this case we store the string representation of the `operator`.
-For example, in the expression `a + b` we have `PyBinaryExpression` with the operator's `specialMethodName` `__add__`, but the operator is `Py:PLUS`.
+For example, in the expression `a + b` we have `PyBinaryExpression` with the operator `Py:PLUS` and string representation `+`.

 - `PyPrefixExpression` has the name `null`, but we also need to distinguish between operations depending on the action they perform.
 An example of this expression is `-1` or `not True`.
-It does not have the `specialMethodName` field, but it has the `operator` field.
+In this case we also store the string representation of the `operator`.

 - `PyAugAssignmentStatement` supports the operators like `+=`, `-=`, and so on.
 We store `operation.text` which lists the action like `+=` or `-=` if it exists.

 - `PyFormattedStringElement` supports [f-strings](https://docs.python.org/3/reference/lexical_analysis.html#f-strings).
-We did not find a way to separate text content from the variables, and so we store full content like `f"text {1}"` We have a `todo` about this.
+We did not find a way to separate text content from the variables, and so we store full content like `f"text {1}"`

 - `PyImportElement` has a name, but it stores the name of the library twice -- in this node and in a child.
 So we use an empty name for this node and store the name only in the child node.

-- `PyYieldExpression` can have the prefix `from` if you use a collection: `yield from [1, 2, 3]` and `yield 3`.
-However, we can not get this information from the PSI node (only from the text).
-We need to distinguish these cases in the GumTree and so we store the label `from` if it is `yield` for a collection.

 In most cases, we can use the name of the node or an empty label.
 For example, almost all elements that inherit from `PyBaseElementImpl<*>` have a defining (or empty) name.